Personal Gadgets

 Over-ear headphones with dense ear cushions provide 15 to 25 dB of passive isolation before ANC even activates.
 This physical seal matters enormously for workers on video calls, where mid-range voice frequencies from nearby conversations are the primary disruptor.
 A headset with strong passive isolation and average ANC will often outperform one with elite ANC but a thin, poorly sealing ear cup.

-Open-back headphones, favored by audio engineers for their soundstage, provide essentially zero isolation and are a poor choice for anyone working in a shared or noisy environment.
-The form factor distinction is more consequential than the ANC dB number printed on the box.
+Open-back headphones, favored by audio engineers for their soundstage, provide zero isolation and are a poor choice for anyone working in a shared or noisy environment.
+That form factor distinction is more consequential than the ANC dB number printed on the box.

 Microphone Quality: The Spec Nobody Leads With